AmanPriyanshu/Discussing_Learning/README.md

 * [Quantized Acceleration of Neural Networks]()

 Implementing Quantization to Accelerate Neural Network Learning.
-Once a sufficient accuracy is reached remove Quantization and cotinue.
+Once a sufficient accuracy is reached remove Quantization and continue.

 * [Oracle-Council Method](https://github.com/AmanPriyanshu/Discussing_Learning/blob/master/The_Oracle_and_the_Council.ipynb)